edhendoschem/UoL_Photonics/C++/readme.md

 overloaded *, +, -) plus transpose, matrix slicing by row or column, row slice operations, invert and QR factorization via Gram-Schmidt orthonormalization converting any invertible matrix into a product of an orthonormal Q matrix and a upper triangular R matrix, LU factorization which converts a given matrix into the product of a lower triangular with an upper triangular and matrix determinant.
+Cholesky factorize which is a highly robust and more numerically efficient LU decomposition, only applicable for symmetric, positive definite matrices